kiqr/docs/src/index.md

 hero:
   name: "KIQR"
-  text: "Kickstart your SaaS project"
+  text: "Documentation"
-  tagline: Authentication, teams, billing, 2fa and more
+  tagline: Two factor authentication, teams, billing, TailwindCSS theme and more for <a href="https://rubyonrails.org/" target="_blank" style="font-weight:bold">Ruby on Rails</a>.
   actions:
     - theme: brand
       text: What is KIQR?